nmningmei/dichotic-listening-of-tones-is-influenced-by-the-content-of-speech/README.md

 From a post-hoc comparison within each main effect:

-there was a significant difference between left and right, t(79) = 2.494, p = 0.014711, corrected p = nan
+there was a significant difference between left and right, t(79) = 2.691, p = 0.008698, corrected p = nan

-there was a significant difference between Hummed tones and Simple vowel tones, t(39) = -2.214, p = 0.032729, corrected p = 0.1035

-there was a significant difference between CV word tones and Simple vowel tones, t(39) = -2.191, p = 0.034498, corrected p = 0.1035

-we apply a repeated measure ANOVA on LEA as a factor of condition there was a main effect of condition, F(3,57) = 3.547, p = 0.0200, eta square = 0.1570 From a post-hoc test comparison between each pair of conditions
+we apply a repeated measure ANOVA on LEA as a factor of condition From a post-hoc test comparison between each pair of conditions

-there was a marginally significant difference between CV word tones and Simple vowel tones

-t(19) = -2.661, p = 0.0154, corrected p = 0.0925